Stock market today: Wall Street drifts after another inflation report as worries about rates remain

 The reasons for profit growth underneath the surface may be changing, according to Bank of America strategists.
 After earlier banking on cost cuts and other moves to wring more profit out of each $1 in revenue, the next leg of the earnings upcycle will be led by stronger sales, Ohsung Kwon and Savita Subramanian wrote in a BofA Global Research report.

-On the losing end was CarMax, which fell 12.7%.
-It reported weaker profit for its latest quarter than analysts expected.
-Higher interest rates on car loans are making the business tougher, along with tightened lending standards and low consumer confidence.
+Alpine Immune Sciences soared 36.8% after Vertex Pharmaceuticals agreed to buy the biotechnology company for $4.9 billion in cash.
+Vertex added 0.6%

-In the bond market, the yield on the 10-year Treasury rose to 4.58% from 4.55% late Wednesday.
-The two-year yield, which more closely tracks expectations for Fed action, edged down to 4.95% from 4.97%.
+In the bond market, the yield on the 10-year Treasury rose to 4.56% from 4.55% late Wednesday.
+The two-year yield, which more closely tracks expectations for Fed action, fell to 4.93% from 4.97%.

 AP Business Writers Matt Ott and Elaine Kurtenbach contributed.